 According to Bankrate, the average American has $8,863 in savings.
 Whether you fall above or below that, it's important to know that saving money is completely possible.
 You can take control of your finances and your life.
-Saving money is one of the best ways to tell your money what to do for you.
-This article will cover 5 reasons that saving money is important as well as 7 quick tips for getting started with saving.
+Saving money is crucial to building wealth and eventually living a long, financially stable retirement.
+This article will cover 5 reasons why saving money is important as well as 7 quick tips for getting started with saving your money.

 Why Saving Money is Important